January 20th is the commemoration of two great 3rd century martyrs – one a pope, and one a soldier.

 St. Fabian is commemorated on the same day as is St. Sebastian, although their lives had very different circumstances.
 St. Sebastian was born in Gaul, and he came from a rich Roman family, who sent him to Milan for his education.
 He became an officer in the Imperial Roman army and captain of the guard, and was known for his goodness and bravery.
 He was a favorite of Emperor Diocletian.
 It was during the persecution by Diocletian that Sebastian visited Christians in prison, bringing them supplies and comfort.
 He even healed the wife of one of the soldiers by making the sign of the cross over her.
 Seeing his witness, many soldiers and even a Roman governor became Christians.

 Diocletian ordered Sebastian to give up his Christian faith but he refused.
 It was then that Sebastian was tied to a tree and archers shot arrows into his body and left him for dead.
-When a devout Christian woman came to bury him, she was shocked to find him still alive.
+When a devout Christian woman came to bury him, she was amazed to find him still alive.
 She took him to her home and nursed his wounds.
 When Sebastian was well enough, the woman pleaded with him to escape the dangers of Rome.
 But Sebastian was a brave soldier.
 He would not run away.
 He returned to preach to Diocletian and urged him to stop torturing the Christians.

 The emperor was shocked to see Sebastian alive.
 He refused to listen to what Sebastian had to say, and ordered that Sebastian be immediately clubbed and beaten to death.
 He died in 288.